-About the VicHealth Research Fellowship Grants
+About the VicHealth Research Fellowships

 VicHealth has established a postdoctoral Fellowship program to support excellence in early-career research.
 It represents an opportunity to conduct high quality, rigorous public health research and evaluation to support preventive health policies and programs which ultimately improve the health and wellbeing outcomes of the Victorian community.
-This new Fellowship program will support cutting edge research as well as the translation of evidence into preventive health policies and programs.
+The Fellowship program supports cutting edge research as well as the translation of evidence into preventive health policies and programs.

-VicHealth will fund up to four (4) early-career Research Fellows to undertake a three-year full-time research project addressing one of the specific research priority areas (outlined page 2) relating to the VicHealth Action Agenda for Health Promotion.
+In this round, VicHealth will fund up to four (4) early-career Research Fellows to undertake a three-year full-time research project addressing one of the specific research topics outlined on page 2.

 VicHealth will provide a salary contribution of \$75,000 in year 1, \$76,125 in year 2, and \$77,267 in year 3.
-Funding and projects are expected to commence in June 2021 or shortly thereafter.
+Funding and projects are expected to commence in November 2021 or shortly thereafter.

-Applications are invited from early-career researchers with current or past experience in research relevant to the priority areas stipulated in these guidelines in a university or research institute setting.
+Applications are invited from early-career researchers with experience relevant to the projects stipulated in these guidelines.